triplebob/emis-xml-convertor/README.md

 # 🏥 EMIS XML to SNOMED Code Translator

-A comprehensive web application that translates EMIS XML files to SNOMED codes with advanced categorization of clinical codes, medications, refsets, and pseudo-refsets.
-Built with Streamlit for easy deployment and enterprise-friendly CSV-based lookup tables.
+A comprehensive web application that translates EMIS XML files (which use an EMIS specific GUID placeholder) to their native SNOMED codes!
+With advanced categorization of clinical codes, medications, refsets, and pseudo-refsets.

 ## ✨ Key Features